-In FY 2024, 25% of vehicles purchased for the State Fleet must be electric vehicles (zero-emission vehicle (ZEV) equivalent).
+In FY 2025, 25% of vehicles purchased for the State Fleet must be electric vehicles (zero-emission vehicle (ZEV) equivalent).
+This requirement will increase to 50% of vehicles purchased in FY 2026.
 As a result, the DA-8 form has been revised to include two new columns where agencies must indicate whether the vehicle being replaced can be a ZEV, and a justification for any non-ZEV requests.